epochx/abci-utils/README.md

 <group_id> <group_name>
 ...
 ```
-Where `<group_id>` is the, and `<group_name>` is an alias or nickname you wish to give to the group.
-Names can only contain letter, numbers and undeerscores.
+Where `<group_id>` is the unique if for a group your user belongs to, and `<group_name>` is an alias or nickname you wish to give to the group.
+Names can only contain letters, numbers and underscores.
 Though creating this file is not necessary, it will improve the completions offered by fish with using the commands below.

 Also, create the folder `~/preambles` and add your preamble files to it.
-Each preable file is used to declare initial configuations when using the `submit-job` command.
+Each preamble file is used to declare initial configurations when using the `submit-job` command.
 For example, you might create a file called "cuda10" with the following contents:

 ```bash
 source /etc/profile.d/modules.sh